TOUCHING HEARTS, CHANGING LIVES

 Groups of 5 // About 4 hours // Near Halloween

 Another celebration of Halloween for our Head Start families but this one is outdoors!
 Located at a local police precinct, Matrix staff, volunteers, and families decorate their car trunk or pick-up truck with any theme they like while children trick-or-treat through the parking lot receiving candy and admiring the displays.
 Adults may also dress in costume while they hand out candy.
 Music is played through the parking lot and often food including popcorn and pizza is provided as well.
 This is another fun way to provide families with a safe Halloween experience!

-Groups of 5 volunteers are needed to dress up, decorate a vehicle, and hand out goodies.
+Volunteers are needed to dress up, decorate a vehicle, and hand out goodies.

 Up to 40 Volunteers // 4 to 6 hours // December

 The holidays can be a joyous, wonderful time when we get to see friends and family, but for those who are struggling, it can be stressful just to provide food through the winter, let alone travel or give gifts.
 Many families are forced to go without during the holiday season, but our annual Angel Tree event provides an answer for these families.
 Held at The Matrix Center on Detroit’s Eastside (13560 E. McNichols rd.), families gather to receive a warm meal, gifts for everyone, pictures with Santa, as well as arts & crafts for kids.
 Families are “adopted” ahead of the event by our generous supporters, who then provide age-specific gifts for families.

 Volunteers are needed to assist in the kitchen, serve food, organize and distribute gifts and activities, and clean up afterward.

 Food Security and Hunger